-Join Steve Caplin for an in-depth discussion in this video Copying the window, part of Creating Perspective with Photoshop.
+Join Steve Caplin for an in-depth discussion in this video Copying the window, part of Photoshop: Creating Perspective.

 We've seen how we can draw in perspective a Vanishing Point with the Marquee tool. …Let's know make use of that by making a rectangular selection and copying it to …another layer in the image.
 Before we do, I'm going to make a new …layer and I'll call this one new window, because that is what we are going to do. …With the layer created, we can go to Filter, and choose Vanishing Point once more. …And once again, Vanishing Point loads with all our perspective planes in place. …We'll zoom in a little, and now lets use the Marquee tool to make a selection, of …this window.
 As we drag it, you can see that the …selection is duly made in perspective.
 Now we've made it.…